-USS ENTERPRISE [STAR TREK: THE ORIGINAL SERIES]
+USS ENTERPRISE [STAR TREK]

 This page details the step by step construction of a 36 inch model of the Starship USS Enterprise from the original Star Trek series.
 The theme of this project is to use all natural wood grain with no paint.
 The colors are accomplished by incorporating different woods of various colors.